Post Traumatic Stress Disorder

 Remember: Everyone’s experience with PTSD is unique, so it’s essential to communicate openly and ask the person with PTSD how you can best support them.
 Listen to what they tell you and act on this information accordingly, don’t just do what you believe is right for them.

-If you are worried that someone’s symptoms of PTSD may worsen, encourage them to seek professional help from a therapist trained to provide specialised guidance and treatment.
+If you are worried that your loved one’s symptoms of PTSD are worsening, encourage them to seek professional help from a trauma therapist trained to provide specialised guidance and treatment.
+If they have sought treatment already and it’s not been successful, please direct them to us at Palladium Private, where they can access one of the most effective PTSD recovery retreats in Australia.

 With appropriate treatment support, it is possible to recover from PTSD.
 While the recovery process can vary for each individual, many people experience a significant reduction in symptoms and an improvement in their overall quality of life once they seek support and discover the right treatment plan for them.